 Here are all the best mezcal cocktails to try!
 This Mexican spirit adds a smoky nuance to mixed drinks from the mule to the margarita.

 Are you a mezcal fan?
-This smoky Mexican liquor is having a moment: its bold, smoky flavor has cocktail connoisseurs everywhere swooning.
-This spirit is great when it’s mixed into a drink to perfection: too much and it completely overpowers the flavors.
-So when you want to use it…think about these great mezcal cocktail recipes!
+This bold, smoky Mexican liquor has cocktail connoisseurs everywhere swooning.
+The agave-based spirit is great when it’s balanced into a mixed drink, but take care: too much and it can overpower the flavors!

-Here a few of our top mezcal cocktails to make at home!
-Of course, it’s stellar with lime and tequila as as margarita.
-And it works just as well with ginger beer in a copper mug as a mule.
-Here are a few more great ideas on how to infuse this smoky flavor into your favorite cocktails.
+As cocktail experts with all the great cocktail recipes under our belt, we’ve tinkered with this smoky spirit to find our top mezcal cocktails to make at home.
+It’s stellar with lime and tequila as as a Mezcal Margarita, but it works just as well with ginger beer as a Mezcal Mule or tequila and bitters as the popular Mezcal Old Fashioned.
+Here are a few more great ideas on how to infuse mezcal into your favorite cocktails.

 Want to grab a bottle for all these mezcal cocktails?
 Here’s a bit more about this smoky Mexican spirit and how it’s made:

 Mezcal is a type of alcohol made from the agave plant (like tequila).
 Tequila is mezcal, but not all mezcal is tequila.
 Only one type of agave plant (blue agave) makes tequila, but mezcal can be made from 11 different varieties of agave.
 Read more at Mezcal vs Tequila.